Kuura Essentials - Essential Oil Safety

 Cold (4-6 C) and dark storage in tightly closed packaging prevents significant oxidation.

 The degrading effects of heat have not been widely researched, but the few published studies show great variation between different types of essential oils.

 Although well known to those in the essential oil industry, few papers have been published on the degrading effects of light.
-Light, especially UV (ultraviolet), is usually implicated in free radical reactions.
-In the case of oxidation, light will promote the formation of oxygen free radicals, which are highly reactive.
+Light, especially UV (ultraviolet), is usually implicated in free radical reactions which contributes to accelerating the degradation process.

 STORAGE AND QUALITY CONTROL